-The asset management improvement tasks identified from the preparation of this strategic asset management plan are shown in Table 7.2.
+The asset management improvement tasks identified from the preparation of this strategic asset management plan are shown in Table 8.2.

-Table 7.2: Improvement Plan
+Table 8.2: Improvement Plan

-Task No Task Responsibility Resources Required Timeline 1 Complete asset management maturity assessment that has been budgeted for 2022/23 2 Develop specific Asset Management Plans for major service/ asset categories 3 Review/ further development of desirable and affordable levels of service in consultation with the community in accordance with Financial Sustainability Information Paper 26 - Service Range and Levels 4 Develop a plan to improve asset data and systems to enable performance measurement and reporting against Key Performance Indicators used to measure levels of service.
+Task No Task Responsibility Resources Required Timeline 1 Implementation plan for recently completed asset management maturity assessment 2 Develop specific Asset Management Plans for major service/ asset categories 3 Review/ further development of desirable and affordable levels of service in consultation with the community in accordance with Financial Sustainability Information Paper 26 - Service Range and Levels 4 Develop a plan to improve asset data and systems to enable performance measurement and reporting against Key Performance Indicators used to measure levels of service.
 5 Develop financial reporting capabilities for asset lifecycle costing and forecasting of operation and maintenance of existing assets.
 Assess viability of classifying maintenance costs as reactive, planned or cyclical to asset in 6 Identify risks and risk mitigation strategies 7 Review of Asset Management Policy 8 Forecasting of demand impact on assets 9 Undertake maintenance activities through a planned maintenance system to reduce maintenance costs and improve maintenance outcomes.
 10 Assess viability of classifying maintenance costs as reactive, planned or cyclical.
-Undertake cost-benefit analysis to determine the most cost-effective split between planned and unplanned maintenance activities ($50 - 70\%$ planned desirable as measured by cost) 11 Develop appropriate emergency response capability 12 Identify critical assets, critical risks, and treatment plans 13 Development of resilience measures, including the types of threats & hazards, resilient actions and improvements/ interventions
+Undertake cost-benefit analysis to determine the most cost-effective split between planned and unplanned maintenance activities (50 - 70% planned desirable as measured by cost) 11 Develop appropriate emergency response capability 12 Identify critical assets, critical risks, and treatment plans 13 Development of resilience measures, including the types of threats & hazards, resilient actions and improvements/interventions

-Further asset management improvement tasks are expected to be identified from the asset management maturity assessment project in year 1 of this plan.
+Further asset management improvement tasks are expected to be identified from the asset management maturity assessment review.
 Once this is complete, the Improvement Plan will prioritise tasks and allocate responsibilities, resource requirements and timelines.